 Koala Action Group, in collaboration with Redland City Council, is encouraging the community to explore the great outdoors and report koala sightings all year round.
 This valuable information will contribute towards understanding more about the koala population in the Redlands.

-Koala sighting can be submitted all year but it's important to get a good snap shot of the Koala population by reporting all sightings during the Koala Count-a-thon on 29 and 30 October.
+Koala sightings can be submitted all year but it's important to get a good snap shot of the Koala population by reporting all sightings during the Koala Count-a-thon, held late October each year.
 You can get ready for the Koala Count-a-thon by registering at Atlas of Living Australia.

 Go to Atlas of Living Australia's Biocollect tool to submit your koala sightings.

 The Coastal Raptor Nests Citizen Science Project aims to identify and map raptor nests within the Redlands mainland and islands.

 This project focuses on three iconic raptor species, chosen because little is known about their nest locations and behaviours.

 For further information see the Redland City Council's coastal raptor nest project page on Atlas of Living Australia.

 The Veteran and Significant Trees of the Redlands survey aims to identify and map veteran and significant trees in the Redlands mainland and islands.
 This data will assist in providing options for land and vegetation management, protection and conservation, and community education.

 Veteran trees may be trees that have reached a great age compared with others of the same species.
 Veteran trees are important as they often develop sturdy hollows that provide breeding habitat for a wide range of native species, including possums, koalas, reptiles, amphibians, and birds.

 This project is a Citizen Science project in partnership with the Redland City Council, Veteran Tree Group Australia and the Atlas of Living Australia.